rohitash-chandra/rohitash-chandra.github.io/_pages/about.md

 ---

+I am UniSyd Fellow at the Centre for Translational Data Science.
+I am also based at the Discipline of Business Analytics of the  School of Business.
 My research interests are in areas of deep learning, recurrent neural networks, neuroevolution, time series analysis, and Bayesian methods.
 I am developing novel learning algorithms for robust and dynamic decision making given misinformation and uncertainty from the environment.
 This provides a synergy of deep learning methods with Bayesian inference, multi-task and transfer learning.
 Applications include climate extremes, solid Earth, and geo-coastal modelling.
 Moreover, I am interested in developing learning algorithms to simulate aspects of consciousness that include personality and attention.

 **Current Research Projects**